Knives and Skin

 Knives and Skin is a 2019 American psychological thriller film written and directed by Jennifer Reeder.
 Set in an unnamed small town in the American Midwest, the film centers on the disappearance of high school student Carolyn Harper (Raven Whitley), and explores its effect on the townspeople.

 The film's cast also includes Ty Olwin, Marika Engelhardt, Marilyn Dodds Frank, Tim Hopper, Audrey Francis, Grace Smith, James Vincent Meredith, Robert T. Cunningham, Kayla Carter and Kate Arrington.
 It premiered at the 2019 Berlin International Film Festival, and had its American premiere at the Tribeca Film Festival.

 Reception

+Lorry Kikta of Film Threat praised the film's stylized production design and described it as "one of the more artful pastiches of high school noir", giving it a score of 10 out of 10.
+Andrew Parker of theGATE.ca called the film "one of the strangest, funniest, and creepiest films of the year" and wrote that its pastel and neon-heavy color palette "stuns at every turn".